Simon Kühne

-Simon Kühne (born 30 April 1994) is a Liechtensteiner international footballer who plays for SK Meiningen, as a winger.
+Simon Kühne (born 30 April 1994) is a footballer who plays for SK Meiningen as a winger.
+Born in Austria, he represents the Liechtenstein national team.

 Career

 Born in Austria, Kühne has also played for Austria Lustenau, USV Eschen/Mauren and FC St. Gallen.

 He made his senior international debut for Liechtenstein in 2014, having previously played for the under-21 team, where he is currently the nation's all-time top goalscorer with three.